streamsets/helm-charts/incubating/control-hub/README.md

   enabled: true
 ```

-#### Database deployment

-Currently this chart deploys MySQL and work is underway to more readily support "bring your own" database.

-For now it is advised for Proof of Concept purposes to use the included MySQL database and set your own username/passwords for upgradability.

 This can be achieved at the command line during install:
 ```bash
 helm install incubating/control-hub --name sch --namespace streamsets --values <path-to>>/sch-values.yaml --set mysql.mysqlUser=<user>,mysql.mysqlPassword=<password>